 Mosteiro dos Jerónimos

-On the interior, there is the main church, a masterpiece of the Manueline style and the work of João de Castilho.
-Note how the beautiful transept vaults are not supported by any column, an ambitious approach by the Portuguese architect.
-On entry, beyond the lower choral chambers, there are the tombs of the poet Luís de Camões, author of the epic masterpiece Os Lusíadas, and Vasco da Gama, commander of the armada that set sail for India in 1497, completing the first such naval voyage in history.
-In the lateral chapels there are kings, princes and other descendants of king Manuel I. In the main chapel, rebuilt by Jerónimo de Ruão, there are the tombs of the kings Manuel I and João III and their respective wives.
-The sacrarium in beaten silver is a prime example of mid-17th century Portuguese jewellery.
+Inside there is the church-hall, a Manueline masterpiece by João de Castilho.
+Note how, in a remarkable architectural achievement, the beautiful vault of the transept is not supported by any columns.
+At the entrance, after the lower-choir, are the cenotaphs of the poet Luís de Camões, author of the epic poem "Os Lusíadas", and of Vasco da Gama, commander of the armada that in 1497 went to India.
+The kings, princes and descendants of D. Manuel I are buried in the side chapels.
+In the main chapel, later reconstructed by Jerónimo de Ruão, are the tombs of D. Manuel I, his son D. João III and their wives.
+Worthy of special mention is the solid silver tabernacle, a work of Portuguese silversmithy from the mid-17th century.

 October/April: 10am - 5.30pm (last visit at 5p.m.); May/September: 10am - 6.30pm (last visit at 6p.m.).